christianalfoni/impact/docs/07_Promises.md

 # Promises

 With an objected oriented external layer we have an opportunity to take advantage of the upcoming feature of first class support for promises in React.
-What this means in a nutshell is that React can now consume promises directly in components using the [use](https://blixtdev.com/all-about-reacts-new-use-hook/) hook.
+What this means in a nutshell is that React can now consume promises directly in components using a [use](https://blixtdev.com/all-about-reacts-new-use-hook/) hook.

-The `AsyncSignal` from **SignalIt** extends a normal promise and adds the status of the promise so React can access it synchronously.
+The `AsyncSignal` from **SignalIt** extends a normal promise and adds the status of the promise so React can access it synchronously, making i compatible with the future **use** hook.
 It also adds the upcoming `use` hook as a method on the promise until it becomes available in React.
 That means when we want to expose a promise to React we can use an `AsyncSignal`.

 ```ts
 import { signal, CachedPromise, asCachedPromise, Service } from 'impact-app'